Naarkie/chestnut/README.md

-#t r a c k e r
+# Tracker™

+Bittorrent tracker written in C# that serves the [UDP tracker protocol](http://www.bittorrent.org/beps/bep_0015.html)

-you need a redis server running on localhost for it to work
+Uses redis as a memcache for peer and seeder info, so it needs a redis instance running on localhost to work

-i have a docker-compose to set that all up, ill commit it eventually
+## Todo

+- [ ] keep track of transaction id's (tracker naively accepts any id at the moment)
+- [ ] some sort of UI or config to manage the tracker while its running
+- [ ] think of a name